Locating the Lemniscate

 \[T_k(\pi r^2) = V_{2k}(r)\]

-This seems to strongly hint at what’s going on.
+This seems to hint at what’s going on.
 Nature’s answer to

-“What shape lies halfway between a triangle and a tetrahedron?”
+“How do you find a shape which lies halfway between a triangle and a tetrahedron?”

 appears to be:

-Here’s a way of thinking about why it works.
+Here’s a way of thinking about what’s going on.
 One possible set of constraints to describe a right tetrahedron with side lengths \(a\) is

 \[\begin{aligned} 0 < x, y, z &< a \\ x + y + z &< a \end{aligned}\]